bachvietdo01/bachvietdo01.github.io/_posts/2025-06-18-intro-to-sinkhorn-algo.md

 ## Final Remark: Connection to Mirror Descent

-[Mirror Descent](https://en.wikipedia.org/wiki/Mirror_descent) is a class of gradient descent algorithm that adapts the gradient step to the geometry of the optimization problem.
-The Sinkhorn alogrithm can also be intepreted as a Mirror Descent optimization algorithm in the space of probability mesures (see Aubin-Frankowski et al., 2022 and Reza et al., 2024).
+[Mirror Descent](https://en.wikipedia.org/wiki/Mirror_descent) is a class of gradient descent optmization that adjusts its gradient steps based on the geometry of the optimization problem.
+The Sinkhorn algorithm can also be interpreted as a Mirror Descent method in the space of probability measures (see Aubin-Frankowski et al., 2022, and Reza et al., 2024).

 ## Reference